Skip to content

 2. Ceiling fixtures should be surface mounted, not recessed, to reduce penetrations.

 3. It is incorrect to assume that higher density insulation means improved sound insulation.
-Tests have shown that insulation thickness is the most important property when describing a cavity absorbing material.
+Tests have shown that insulation thickness is the most important property when describing a cavity sound absorbing material.
 Thickness affects the sound transmission loss at most frequencies and therefore affects the STC rating.

 1. Cushioning the impact with carpet and pad is one of the most effective methods of isolating impact noise.